 We are the world’s first producers of organic seedless lemons.

-Our farms and packhouse are certified organic by Control Union.
-All have Globalgap and Natures Choice Accreditation.
-In addition, our packhouse conforms to BRC (British Retail Consortium) certification.
+Our farms and packhouse are certified organic by the Control Union.
+All have Globalgap and Nature’s Choice Accreditation.
+In addition, our packhouse conforms to BRGS ((Brand Reputable Compliance Global Standard) certification.